Real Time Freight Events, Not Check Calls

 Close orders and trigger invoicing automatically.

-- -Every event is persisted.
+- -Every status change is persisted server-side.
 Nothing is lost if your endpoint is temporarily down.

 Frequently asked questions